BYUCS235/expressions/README.md

 # expressions
 In this learning activity, we will write a function to determine if an expression is balanced.
-The book talks about the problem and proposes an algorithm for the function isBalanced().
+The following algorithm can be used for the function isBalanced().

 1. Create an empty stack of characters.
 2. Assume that the expression is balanced (balanced is true).